 Meet the Counseling Services Staff

-Cynthia L. Rutherford, L.S.W., is the Director of Counseling Services and the Alcohol and Other Drug program at Arcadia University.
-She is a licensed clinical social worker who holds a Masters Degree in Social Service and a Masters Degree in Law and Social Policy from Bryn Mawr College Graduate School of Social Work and Social Research.
+Cynthia L. Rutherford, L.S.W., is a licensed clinical social worker who holds a Masters Degree in Social Service and a Masters Degree in Law and Social Policy from Bryn Mawr College Graduate School of Social Work and Social Research.
+She is now a counselor at Arcadia, after having served for a number of years as Director of Counseling Services and the Alcohol and Other Drug program.
 She received her B.A. in Psychology with a minor in Women's Studies from the University of Delaware.
 In addition to her work here at Arcadia, she has a small private practice in Philadelphia.
 Prior to becoming a college counselor, Cynthia worked in several psychiatric hospitals primarily with adolescents.
 Particular areas of interest include young adulthood development, cultural and diversity issues, and working with abuse survivors.

 Christine Coppa, L.C.S.W., is a licensed clinical social worker and has been a part-time counselor for twelve years at Arcadia University.
 She received her B.S. degree in Psychology from Elizabethtown College, a certificate in Drug and Alcohol Counseling at Villanova University and earned her Master’s Degree in Social Work (MSW) at California State University Long Beach.
 In addition, Christine is an Assistant Professor at Community College of Philadelphia teaching in the Behavioral Health and Human Services curriculum.
 Christine encourages students to identify and develop their strengths and coping skills as part of the therapeutic process.
 She also values humor, people's creativity, and enjoys using expressive arts approaches in her counseling practice.